 Military experience can translate to academic success at the college level in more ways than one.
 Whether it’s paying for tuition, scheduling classes or using practical skills to pursue a targeted degree, you have access to a unique set of qualifications you've acquired and assistance you've earned.

 As a veteran, you may have faced obstacles in your transition to college and civilian life, US Veterans Magazine advises ways around them.
-With the right advice, military personnel like yourself can gain entry to programs designed specifically for you.
-In fact, colleges like the University of Maryland University College and Florida State College at Jacksonville offer programs tailored for students with military backgrounds.
+With the right advice, military personnel can gain entry to programs designed specifically for you.
+In fact, colleges like the University of Maryland Global Campus and Jacksonville University offer programs tailored for students with military backgrounds.

 College After the Military: 3 Ways You're Prepared

 Scheduling classes is one aspect of college where military experience can truly come into play.
 Although universities do whatever they can to accommodate busy professionals, there’s always a chance for a heavy course load to result in late nights and lack of sleep.
 While CNN confirms irregular sleep results in poorer academic performance, this isn’t necessarily the case for military personnel trained to work in sleep-deprived conditions.
 Skills honed in the field, like the ability to physically and mentally function on fewer hours, can also be highly useful in the classroom.

 Active duty service members, veterans and their families have access to specialized aid through private and public funds.
 UMGC and Jacksonville University offer tuition assistance programs for any personnel in the Army, Coast Guard, Air Force, Marines, Navy, National Guard and Reserves.
 This university helps would-be students coordinate with their branch of the military to secure eligibility for aid.
 This includes financial benefits reserved for veterans via the U.S. Department of Veterans Affairs (VA) and programs such as the Post 9/11 GI Bill for active duty personnel, which is based on training time.